 BSC Committee meetings are held monthly – on the 2nd Thursday of the month at 6.30pm at the Boonah Sports Complex.
 As a player or parent/caregiver of a player, you are a member of the club and are welcome to attend (parent/caregiver must sign membership application form at sign-on).
 We would love to hear your ideas and feedback!

 Can I register online?

 Yes, we offer online registration.
-If you have trouble registering online or are unable to for any reason, you can register at one of the sign-on days.
+If you have trouble registering online or are unable to for any reason, you can come along to one of the sigh-on days.
 Registering online will save a lot of time and there is no need to fill in forms.
 Your details are carried over each year so re-registering is made very simple.

 Do I need to come to sign-on days?

 Usually all players (new & existing) need to come to a sign-on day depending if they need to have a new photo taken and to sign the QCSA register.
 All new players will need also have their birth certificate sighted.
 Junior players will need to bring along a parent/caregiver.
 For information on the current season, visit our Register Online page.

 What are the fees?